-The County Council (Libraries) have requested developer contributions to enable the library service to flex services to meet the needs of new and emerging communities.
+The County Council (Libraries) previously requested developer contributions to enable the library service to flex services to meet the needs of new and emerging communities.
+Further comments are currently being sought from WCC in relation to the current scheme.

 Other Matters